ajhenley/gitbook/communicating_between_modules.md

 You can accomplish this by passing parameters and returning values.

 ###Scope of a variable
-The scope of a variable refers to the visiblity of the variable.
+The scope of a variable refers to the visibility of the variable.
 When is the variable available to your program or module?
 A variable declared inside a method or loop is available just to that method or loop; it does not exist elsewhere in your program.

 Some programming languages allow you to declare global variables.
 Java is not one of those languages.
 This will save you endless heart-ache of your variable changing when you least expect it.